 We know this space is noisy, so we’ll keep things simple!

-If you aren’t already, get acquainted with the key services Amazon are offering sellers:
+If you haven’t already, get acquainted with the key terms flying around in the Amazon bubble.

 Fulfilment by Amazon (FBA) provides storage, packaging, shipping and order tracking to all Amazon sellers.

 This is a service offered to anyone enrolled in Amazon FBA, offering third-party sellers the option to utilise Amazon’s dynamic order fulfillment, shipping services, and even Amazon’s customer service – providing you’re paying your Amazon fees.
 Once enrolled, sellers send their products to directly Amazon, who store everything in their own warehouses, ready for your orders to be processed as they come through.

 Other benefits of enrolling with Amazon FBA include:

 It’s worth remembering that whilst Amazon FBA is a great service, it might not always be suited for low-valued items or larger products – so make sure you do your research.

 Amazon Associates is a free affiliate program provided by Amazon themselves.
 This allows you to sell any product on Amazon and earn commission from doing so.
 Once you’re set up, you can do a search inside of AA for products you want to promote.

 When someone clicks your affiliate link, you make commission from any additional products purchased.
 The only downside – it only exists within a 24-hour window of time.

 Being an Amazon Associate is a great way to make some extra income, but it’s important you stick to Amazon’s guidelines.
 Noncompliance can result in being banned from the program, so it’s important to know what to aoid: